tektoncd/catalog/recommendations.md

 Yes, sh and bash are DSLs for running processes, but sometimes there are other languages more suited for what you're trying to do.
-Tekton Pipelines' main positive attribute is the ability to have the right tool available for every step, and that includes the _interpreter_.
+Tekton Pipelines' main positive attribute is the ability to have the right tool available for every step, including the _interpreter_.
 Use python or another scripting languages when that is warranted.

 A python example: